PraveenAnil/mediawiki-azure/README.md

 The database is locally installed within the VM using the scripts.

-To make it highly available, you can deploy the database separately in a managed database service which can be deployed to the same network as the VMSS.
+To make it highly scalable, you can deploy the database separately in a managed database service which can be deployed to the same network as the VMSS.

 ## Limitation / Known Issues